nkraja33/Build_a_CI-CD_Pipeline/README.md

   I have used locust to do  load test for our webpp.
 We will do a load test against the app running locally in your laptop.

-Install locust:
+a.
+Run the below command to install locust:
 ```
 pip install locust
 ```
-Ensure the app is running:
+b.
+Start the app
 ```
 python app.py
 ```

-Start locust:
+c. start locust:
 ```
 locust
 ```